How cancer treatments can affect fertility in men

 In cases of retrograde ejaculation, medicines can sometimes restore normal ejaculation of semen.
 The seminal vesicles contract, the internal valve at the bladder entrance closes, and semen is ejaculated from the penis at orgasm.
 In the United States, ephedrine sulfate is the most common medicine used to restore normal ejaculation.
 Because it does not help everyone and may only work for a few doses, ephedrine sulfate is usually prescribed only for the fertile week of the woman’s cycle.

-Fertility specialists can also gather sperm from these men using several types of treatments including, electrical stimulation of ejaculation (see “Electro-ejaculation” in the section called “How cancer treatments can affect fertility in men”), or sperm aspiration surgery (see “Testicular sperm extraction” in the section called “How cancer treatments can affect fertility in men”).
+Fertility specialists can also gather sperm from these men using several types of treatments including electrical stimulation of ejaculation or sperm aspiration surgery (described in Preserving Fertility in Men with Cancer).

 - Fertility and Men With Cancer